vanshika-s/SafePath/README.md

 └── README.md
 ```

 `src/` and `app/` are placeholders today.
 Moving the proven scoring and routing logic out of the notebooks into `src/`, and starting the Streamlit app in `app/`, is the next step.
 See the latest file in `docs/status/` for the current week.
+You will also create a local data/processed/ folder at the repo root.
+It is gitignored.
+See Data setup section.

 ## Datasets